mpv-player/mpv/DOCS/man/options.rst

 -------------

 ``--display-tags=tag1,tags2,...``
-    Set the list of tags that should be displayed on the terminal.
+    Set the list of tags that should be displayed on the terminal and stats.
     Tags that are in the list, but are not present in the played file, will not be shown.
 If a value ends with ``*``, all tags are matched by prefix (though there is no general globbing).
 Just passing ``*`` essentially filtering.

     The default includes a common list of tags, call mpv with ``--list-options`` to see it.